Musculoskeletal (MSK) conditions are problems that affect the bones, muscles and other soft tissues in the body (such as tendons and ligaments).

 - A literature review of best practice and evidence for alternative models of access to services

 We designed a survey, in partnership with Bournemouth University, to gather views from patients, carers and staff about what is working well and what could be improved.

 The focus of the review is on access to physiotherapy services, and the pathway through physiotherapy services.
 The survey asked a) what is working well and b) what could be improved.
 It was available online and in paper.
 The review team and partners to the review shared the online questionnaire widely.
 In addition, the review team attended some physiotherapy clinics, meeting and listening to people’s views and experiences.

 The survey closed on the 1 July 2018.
 It was hosted by Bournemouth University’s Market Research Group (MRG), who were responsible for collecting and analysing responses and providing a report to summarise the outcomes.
-The MRG’s report can be found at [LINK].
+See the report here.